rhx/SwiftGtk/README.md

 ##### Ubuntu

-On Ubuntu 20.04 and 18.04, you can use the gtk that comes with the distribution.
+On Ubuntu 22.04, 20.04, and 18.04, you can use the gtk that comes with the distribution.
 Just install with the `apt` package manager:

 	sudo apt update
-	sudo apt install libgtk-3-dev gir1.2-gtksource-3.0 gobject-introspection libgirepository1.0-dev libxml2-dev jq
+	sudo apt install libgtk-3-dev gir1.2-gtksource-3.0 libcogl-pango-dev libcogl-path-dev libcogl-dev libpango1.0-dev gir1.2-pango-1.0 libgdk-pixbuf2.0-dev gir1.2-gdkpixbuf-2.0 libgraphene-1.0-dev gir1.2-graphene-1.0 libglib2.0-dev glib-networking gobject-introspection libgirepository1.0-dev libxml2-dev jq

+Ubuntu 18.04 also requires you to install `libcogl-gles2-dev`.

 ##### Fedora